 3. Do not drink alcohol or use strong stimulants before sleeping

 Having a few drinks at night can interfere with sleep.
-Wine is one of them.
-Alcohol is known to cause or increase symptoms of sleep apnea, snoring, and disrupting sleep.
+Wine is known to cause or increase symptoms of sleep apnea, snoring, and disrupting sleep.
 Should be avoided drink Alcohol before going to bed, as it can disrupt sleep and cause other health risks.